Home Inspection Guide: What to Expect and What to Look For | Value-First Home Team

 Why it matters

-It helps you estimate near term costs, understand risk, and decide what you want clarified before you remove conditions.
+It helps buyers estimate near-term costs, understand risk, and decide what to clarify before removing conditions.

-A good inspection is less about finding perfection and more about understanding the true condition of the home you are buying.
+A thorough inspection is less about finding perfection and more about understanding the true condition of the home.

 Most inspections take a few hours.
-The inspector will move room by room, then outside, then through mechanical areas.
-You can attend, ask questions, and learn how the home operates.
+The inspector moves room by room, then outside, then through mechanical areas.
+Buyers commonly attend, ask questions, and learn how the home operates.

 01